Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Answer 2: Taking sleeping pills to get high carries a number of risks.
 These include the potential for an accidental overdose, as well as a host of other physical and psychological problems.
 When taken in larger amounts, these medications can cause drowsiness, confusion, impaired coordination, slurred speech, and difficulty breathing.
 Long-term use of sleeping pills can lead to increased tolerance, dependence, and addiction.

-Read More: Can Sleeping Pills Be Addictive?
+Read More: Can You Take Sleeping Pills On A Plane?

 What Are the Signs of an Overdose of Sleeping Pills?